-Step 16: Select no automatic updates and confirm with Enter.
+Step 15: Select Continue and confirm with Enter.
+If required, proxy settings can be configured later using EVE WEB GUI Step 16: Select no automatic updates and confirm with Enter.
 Security updates can later be run manually from EVE cli.